 Employees donate to the well-being of the community by donating blood at quarterly blood drives held at our corporate office.
 These efforts are further supported by Civista Bank as donations are made at Civista Bank locations during working hours.
-Although these events were suspended during the pandemic, Civista hopes to again hold these events in the future, as permitted.
+Although these events were suspended during the pandemic, Civista hosted a blood drive in 2023 that resulted in the collection of 20 pints of blood that had the potential to impact 60 lives.